jays31/jays_mobilecomp_lab45/README.md

 - Adaptor

-StudentAdapter.java converts the Database information into a more usable format.
+StudentCourseAdapter.java converts the Database information into a more usable format.
+It also inflates ListView cells to match the layout specified in listview_item.xml

 - DataBase